turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 Here too we will divide the task into 3 parts - `checkAlreadyFriends()`, `addFriend()` & `getMyFriendList()`.

-* The first method, actually named `_addFriend()`, checks whether two users are already friends with each other or not.
+* The first method, actually named `_alreadyFriends()`, checks whether two users are already friends with each other or not.
 This is needed to prevent duplicate channel between the same parties and will also be used to prevent a user from sending messages to other users unless they are friends.

 * The second method mark two users as friend if they both exists on the system and are already not friends with each other and finally the last method will return a list of all friends of a given user.